angristan/awesome-stars/README.md

 - [bilelmoussaoui/Hardcode-Tray](https://github.com/bilelmoussaoui/Hardcode-Tray) - Fixes Hardcoded tray icons in Linux
 - [toml-lang/toml](https://github.com/toml-lang/toml) - Tom's Obvious, Minimal Language
 - [asciinema/asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder 📹
-- [metabrainz/listenbrainz-server](https://github.com/metabrainz/listenbrainz-server) - Server for the ListenBrainz project
+- [metabrainz/listenbrainz-server](https://github.com/metabrainz/listenbrainz-server) - Server for the ListenBrainz project, including the front-end (javascript/react) code that it serves and all of the data processing components that LB uses.
 - [bulletmark/libinput-gestures](https://github.com/bulletmark/libinput-gestures) - Actions gestures on your touchpad using libinput
 - [j-bennet/wharfee](https://github.com/j-bennet/wharfee) - A CLI with autocompletion and syntax highlighting for Docker commands.
 - [adrianmo/powerline-docker](https://github.com/adrianmo/powerline-docker) - A Powerline segment for showing the status of your Docker containers